celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

 ERC-20 tokens are a widely-used standard for creating digital assets on the Ethereum blockchain, and cUSD is one of them.

-These tokens have pre-defined functions and events that can be easily used in contracts, and do not require any additional implementation.
+These tokens have pre-defined functions and events that can be easily used in contracts and do not require any additional implementation.
 For example, you will be using the ERC-20 token's interface to interact with it, so that your contract can communicate with the token.

 You can find more information on how to use these functions and events in the Celo **[documentation](https://docs.celo.org/developer-guide/celo-for-eth-devs)**.
 The documentation also provides more details on how to interact with ERC-20 tokens and how to use them with the Celo network.

 Following this, You define your smart contract by giving it a name.
-In our case our contract name is `CarDealer`.
+In our case, our contract name is `CarDealer`.
 You can name it anything you want but ensure you keep it descriptive.

 ```js
 contract CarDealer{